Earthquakes currently attributed to earth plates moving and clashing with each other.

 "Animals, birds and earthquake predictions"

-It is very likely that these animals, birds, and insects, sense or smell gases, chemical composition!
+It is mpst likely that these animals, birds, and insects, sense or smell gases, chemical composition!

 Smell is the only communication language of insects and reptiles.

-Some birds, like homing pigeons, and animals, like cats and dogs, are also found having very strong smell sense.
+Some birds, like homing pigeons, and animals, like cats and dogs, are also found having very strong sense of smell.
 But who knows, maybe all creatures, other than humans, can communicate, or identify things, via the sense of smell.

 "Ants may have the